 - Juniors: 50 hours

-Students may be considered for membership after completing 2 semesters at Columbus and meeting the aforementioned requirements.
+Students may be considered for membership after completing 2 semesters at Columbus and meeting CCHS chapter requirements.

 Students previously inducted at another high school may be accepted as members of the Br.
-Edmund Sheehan Chapter of the Christopher Columbus High School National Honor Society by obtaining a letter of confirmation of membership in good standing from the chapter adviser of their previous school.
+Edmund Sheehan Chapter/Columbus by obtaining a letter of confirmation of membership in good standing from the chapter adviser of their previous school.
 However, students must maintain the Br.
-Edmund Sheehan Chapter of the Christopher Columbus High School National Honor Society standards to earn wearing the NHS stole at graduation.
+Edmund Sheehan Chapter/Columbus standards to earn wearing the NHS stole at graduation.

 Members of the National Honor Society are expected to maintain academic standards and service requirements, as well as demonstrate exemplary moral character throughout their tenure as members.

-Members are expected to attend all NHS meetings as well as to participate in a minimum of 10 hours of NHS community service each year.
-Community service may include peer tutoring, assisting with blood drives and events for His House Children’s Home.
+Members are expected to attend all mandatory general NHS meetings as well as to participate in a minimum of 15 hours of NHS-sponsored community service activities each year of membership.
+Only the NHS Adviser may waive part or all the 15 hours service requirement.
 Only the NHS Adviser may approve/accept service hours from other Columbus honor societies in lieu of the NHS service requirements.

 No student may hold office in the National Honor Society if he is an officer of any other honor society at Columbus.